nathanbollig/vet-note-classifier/README.md

 * `LF_post_hoc.py` contains labeling functions evaluating for the presence of post-hoc evidence of clinical suspicion (diagnostic tests performed, treatments given, etc.)

 ## Instructions for Manual Annotation
+Note: At this time, I suspect prevalance of positive labels in the dataset could be as low as 5%, but we will get a better sense of this as we proceed with labeling.

+The easiest way to confirm a positive label is the presence of post-hoc evidence of clinical suspicion of Addison's Disease.
+This would be one of:
+* Patient has a diagnosis or problem of "hypoadrenocorticism" or "Addison's Disease" mentioned in the note.
+A positive label should be assigned even if the note indicates suspicion without a definitive diagnosis.
+* Patient was given a "baseline cortisol" or "ACTH stimulation" ("ACTH stim") test, regardless of its outcome.
+* If the patient has been, is, or will be prescribed one of the following drugs, they likely have a diagnosis of Addison's Disease:
+  * Desoxycorticosterone pivalate (DOCP)
+  * Fludrocortisone acetate (florinef)

+In other cases, a clinician should be suspecting the disease if the following conditions are met:
+* Patient has **signs of GI or nonspecific disease**, indicated by any of the following:
+  * Inappetance
+  * Anorexia
+  * Vomiting or regurgitation
+  * Diarrhea
+  * Melana and hematochezia
+  * Abdominal pain
+  * Weight loss
+  * Lethargy
+  * Depression
+  * Weakness
+  * Shaking
+* The patient has **not** been diagnosed with one of these diseases:
+  * Kidney failure (acute kidney injury, AKI, acute kidney disease, AKD)
+  * GI parasites (worms)
+  * Liver disease
+  * Acute pancreatitis
+* The patient does **not** have a history of toxin ingested noted.
+* In most but not all cases, the patient will have some abnormal results on a screening chemistry panel or CBC.
+If the other conditions are met but none of the following are present (or the patient has an opposing or contradictory result to these), this warrants further review.
+These are loosely in order from more common to less common findings.
+  * Low sodium (Na), i.e. hyponatremia
+  * High potassium (K), i.e. hyperkalemia
+  * Low chloride (Cl), i.e. hypochloremia
+  * Sodium to potassium ratio (Na:K) is less than 27:1
+  * Mild acidosis indicated by low bicarbonate (HCO3) or low pH
+  * Azotemia: increased BUN and/or creatinine
+  * Low blood glucose, i.e. hypoglycemia
+  * Low albumin, i.e. hypoalbuminemia
+  * Low cholesterol, i.e. hypocholesterolemia
+  * High calcium, i.e. hypercalcemia
+  * Mild to moderate normocytic, normochromic, nonregenerative anemia (PCV 20-35%)
+  * Absence of a stress leukogram
+  * High eosinophils, i.e. eosinophilia
+  * High lymphocytes, i.e. lymphocytosis